indre-idenfy/Documentation/pages/fraud-check-services/aml.md

 # AML, PEP & Sanctions
-This service checks whether given person is not in PEP or sanctions list.
+This service checks whether given person is in PEP or sanctions list, checks negative news.

 #### Pricing
 Please contact _iDenfy_ support for a detailed price-sheet.